tricinel/edge-theme/CONTRIBUTING.md

 If you'd like to contribute to Edge, it's as simple as opening a pull request on GitHub for this repo.
 After that, I will code review your work and either ask you to fix any errors or merge the code into master.
 Here are a few tips to ensure the process goes smoothly:

-* Any change that involves colors, icons or styles needs to be tested on all supported editors.
+- Any change that involves colors, icons or styles needs to be tested on all supported editors.
-* Do your work in a feature branch in order to keep things clean and easy
+- Do your work in a feature branch in order to keep things clean and easy
-* Run `yarn build` before you commit
+- Run `yarn build` before you commit

 ### Editor support

-* Sublime Text 3 (since v1.0.0)
+- Sublime Text 3

-*Currently, Edge supports Sublime Text 3 (since version 1.0.0).
-I am looking to support VS Code and Atom in future releases.*
+- iTerm2
+- vim

+### Upcoming editor support

+- VSCode